 James collects the items needed to perform the ritual of rebirth.
 He is seen rowing out to a small island on Toluca Lake with his wife Mary dead in the boat.
 According to speculation, James was attempting to use the Ritual of Rebirth to bring back the cult god Samael and resurrect his wife.
 The track played over the credits is "The Reverse Will".

-James enters a room and finds a small dog at a control panel.
+James enters a room and finds a small dog at a control panel that appears to control every aspect of Silent Hill.
 The scene is spoken in Japanese.
 James falls to his knees and says "It was you!"
 The dog was behind everything.
 The dog licks his face and the credits roll with some very interesting music.

 The original soundtrack was composed by Akira Yamaoka.